 Most freelancers have experienced the anxiety of anxiously waiting for their checks to arrive.
 For those moments you should tap into a well-funded emergency fund.
 Hopefully you will have one in place before you take the leap.
 If not, begin funding your emergency fund now.
 This will be the best defensive move you can make as a freelancer.
 Having a healthy emergency fund will give you piece of mind whenever the check is in the mail.

 Don’t be afraid of earning a variable income.
 Keep pitching and growing your business, have an emergency fund, and a plan.
 Be deliberate, focus on every budget line item and you’ll be able to manage the challenge of dealing with variable income.
+All these will put you on a path to better freelancer finances.

 Michelle Jackson is a personal finance and lifestyle blogger from Colorado.
 Check out her blog The Shop My Closet Project or listen to her podcast Girl Gone Frugal where she explores online entrepreneurship and crafting your best life..
-When she’s not writing about money you can find her looking for the next best coffee shop, hiking, or riding her bike around town.
+When she’s not writing about money and freelancer finances, you can find her looking for the next best coffee shop, hiking, or riding her bike around town.